kasjanoves/the-game/README.md

 ## Running the server

-To run the server, execute the `run.bat` script.
+To run the server, execute the `start.bat` script.
 This script runs the JAR file with the `java` command.

 [Java](https://www.oracle.com/java/) - The programming language used